MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 Let's do a quick overview of all the tools you're currently using to run the foundation site on your computer:

 - `npm`: use to manage javascript dependencies (`packages.json`, `packages-lock.json`).
 Also used to launch commands like `npm run start`.
-- `pipenv`: use to manage python dependencies (`pipfile`, `pipfile.lock`).
-Also manage a python virtual environment, which isolates the foundation site's python packages from the rest of your system.
+- `pip-tools`: use to manage python dependencies (`(dev-)requirements.in` and `(dev-)requirements.txt`).
-- `invoke`/`inv`: use as a cli tool to provide shortcuts for most used commands. ex: `inv runserver` is a shortcut for `pipenv run python network-api/manage.py runserver`.
+- `invoke`/`inv`: use as a cli tool to provide shortcuts for most used commands. ex: `inv migrate` is a shortcut for `docker-compose run --rm backend ./dockerpythonvenv/bin/python network-api/manage.py migrate`.

 We still use all those tools with Docker.
-The major difference is that `npm` and `pipenv` is now running inside a container, while invoke continues to run as before.
+The major difference is that `npm` and `python` are now running inside a container, while invoke continues to run outside of it.

 ### Can I use Docker in parallel with the old way of running the foundation site?

-Short answer is yes but:
-- you will have two different databases.
-- those two environment won't share their dependencies: you will have to maintain and update both of them.
+Short answer is yes, but those two environments won't share their dependencies: you will have to maintain and update both of them.